vsauerland/yn-ab-mastermind/README.md

 secret code and code guess, but at different positions.

 In the YN-AB variant of hte game
-* the code lenght is generalized to an arbitrary n and the number of colors to an arbitrary k\ge n,
+* the code lenght is generalized to an arbitrary n and the number of colors to an arbitrary k&ge;n,
 * codemakers answers only indicate whether or not a guess coincides with the secret code at all (each answer is either yes or no),
 * all colors of the secret code and each code guess must be distinct.